 Many dishes can be made without hominy!
 Keto dieters are invited to try the tips and tricks below to ensure a low carbohydrate and keto approved eating experience.

 Casseroles: Hominy casseroles are an easy to make classic in many latin households.
-But what should keto dieters do to make a low carb version?
-Try replacing hominy with cauliflower rice instead.
-Cauliflower can be chopped into small rice sized bits, and used in a one to one ratio for casserole recipes.
-It’s low in calories, keto friendly, and is a very easy hominy alternative.
+Keto dieters can make a low-carb version by replacing hominy with cauliflower rice.
+Simply chop the cauliflower into small, rice-sized bits and use it in a one-to-one ratio for casserole recipes.
+This alternative is low in calories, keto-friendly, and very easy to use as a substitute for hominy.

 Soups: Some dieters complain of feeling less full from soups that use extra veggies instead of hominy.
 To give a soup a similar taste and more fullness, try blending a block of soft tofu and adding it to the pot of ingredients.
 This high in protein, low in carb food is a great replacement for hominy.
 It even has a similar texture and can be seasoned well to fit into any type of recipe.
 Use approximately 16 oz per 6 serving sizes of soup.